kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 ## Testing

-Tests are split into simple unit tests and a slightly more extensive set of tests which run a local chain and also spin up a demo Gas Station Network (GSN) for testing GSN transactions as well.
+Tests are split into simple unit tests and tests which run a local chain and also spin up a demo Gas Station Network (GSN) for testing GSN transactions as well.

 To execute unit tests:
 `npm run test`

-To execute all tests, incl.
-GSN:
+To execute GSN tests:
-`npm run testLocal`
+`npm run testGsn`

 There is a separate hardhat task which uses OpenZeppelin's Upgrades Plugin to confirm a contract's code is 'upgrade compatible'.
 It does this by using the plugin to deploy the contract to a local node, i.e. **it expects a local node to be running already.**

 Run it with:
 `npx hardhat testUpgrade --contract CONTRACT_NAME --network localhost`

+There are now tests explicitly dedicated to ensure upgrades run correctly (i.e. [KycdaoNTNFT_upgrade.ts](./test/KycdaoNTNFT_upgrade.ts)).
+These tests start with the 'old' version of the contract, run some test mints, upgrade to the latest version of the contract, then proceed to run the full test suite.

 ## Config
 The hardhat config file `hardhat.config.ts` lists most config (which is loaded whenever a hardhat task is run).
 It includes all the network details.
 You can specify private keys as strings under `accounts` or create a `mnemonic.txt` with a seed (and also a `test_mnemonic.txt` for the test networks).